Nalipp/Stat-su/README.md

   /-- current

-  write tests for time posts
+  write tests for getting timeSlip by id load totalTime for each component

   /-- current

   calculate times
-  - write tests first this time
+  - write tests for calculating component time
-  - post to allTimes [{time: stoppedTime - startedTime, default date}]
   - update ui

   render totalTime as sum of allTimes